Course Title: Art - Grade 4 Department ArtGrade Level: 4Time Per Day/Week: 45 minutesLength of Course: Year

 Description of Course:4th-grade Chorus is an introductory explore ensemble that is offered to all students in 4th grade.
-This ensembles focus on beginning vocal & breathing techniques, utilizing various warm-ups, ear-training, and explore unison and two-part repertoire.
+This ensemble focuses on beginning vocal & breathing techniques, utilizing various warm-ups, ear-training, and exploring unison and two-part repertoire.

 Primary Resources: Amplify Science; Inspire Science, McGraw HillUnits of Study:Unit 1: Magnetism and ElectricityUnit 2: Land and WaterCurriculum-Based Assessments: Unit TestsStandardized Assessments: Fourth Grade Science PSSADescription of Course:Unit one focuses on the forces of electricity and magnetism.
 The students learn about conductors, insulators, magnetic poles, various circuits, and electrical hazards.
 By the end of the unit, the students will be able to build a series/parallel circuit and identify its components.
 Unit two focuses on the natural elements of land and water.
 The students will learn about the water cycle, deposition, erosion, forces of water on land and soil components.
 Through hands-on labs, the students will design a community that can withstand nature's natural events.
 Grade 4 science is Aligned to PA Academic and Core standards.